Wasi34/Concert-Mania/README.md

 •	Manage data of the sold & refunded tickets

-Developing Language and Framework :
+# Developing Language and Framework
 •	Java Swing
 •	MySQL Database

-Required technologies to run this Project:
+# Required Technologies
 1.Netbeans 8.2
 2.Microsoft SQL Server Management Studio 2008

-Steps of how to run this project:-
+# How to Install & Use
 Step 1: Download the zip file and extract.
 Step 2: Execute the sql file in SQL server.
 Step 3: Connect your database with netbeans.